mohnishbasha/neural-control-plane/docs/snack/snackonai-integration.md

 # Check most recent pipeline run's output landed in the repo
 # (confirm this against the actual GitHub push step / commit history)
 ```

----

-## How the Pipeline Was Integrated

-`[CONFIRM — reconstruct this section from actual deployment history / commit log]`

-Suggested outline to fill in:

-1. **Namespace creation** — `snackonai` namespace added alongside `core-services`, `qqq-data`, `fine-tune` (see root `README.md` namespace table).
-2. **Secrets provisioned** — Telegram bot token, GitHub PAT, and LLM backend API keys created as Kubernetes Secrets in the `snackonai` namespace (mirror the `hf-token` pattern from `vllm-setup.md`).
-3. **Model dependency** — confirmed `vllm-service` in `core-services` was reachable cluster-wide before wiring agents to it (no AIBrix ModelAdapter currently registered for this specific use — agents hit the raw `vllm-service` ClusterIP directly rather than going through AIBrix routing; `[CONFIRM]` whether this is intentional or a gap to close).
-4. **Agent pipeline evolution** — upgraded from a 3-agent pipeline (researcher → writer → Telegram) to the current 6-agent pipeline (added the MoE analyst and reflection-loop editor). `[CONFIRM]` date/commit of this upgrade and what specifically motivated the analyst/editor additions (likely: draft quality issues from the 3-agent version).
-5. **Deployment method** — `[CONFIRM]` whether this was deployed via `kubectl apply` initially and later Helm-ized, or Helm from the start.

----

-## Known Gaps / Follow-ups

-- Together.ai API key not yet provisioned — blocks the dual-backend (`large` mode) rollout.
-- `pipeline_runner.py` not yet updated to run twice per topic.
-- Confirm whether agents should route through AIBrix (for quota/isolation) rather than hitting `vllm-service` directly, especially once the dual-backend work adds external API calls that AIBrix isn't positioned to manage the same way as in-cluster vLLM.
-- This document's Docker/Helm sections need to be filled in against the actual `snackonai-composer` repo contents — right now they describe the expected shape based on how the rest of this cluster is set up, not verified specifics.